kirakira-dev/NintendoClientsWiki/Local-Protocol.md

 | 0xA | 2 | Padding |

 ## Update session message
+The host broadcasts this message on the network every 100 milliseconds.

 *5.2:*
 | Offset | Size | Description |
 | --- | --- | --- |